Numbered Archaeological Locations|

 Calah/Kalak (modern Nimrud) is located just south of Niniveh.
 From there seems to have come a statue of Shamsi-Adad V., son of Shalmaneser III.
 [Sieh Hartmut Schmökel, `Ur, Assur und Babylon', Stuttgart, 1958, Tafel 91.]

 The Cycladic Islands are located just SE of Athens.
 Recently on the Island of Kythnos an `unplundered' temple's adyton (innermost shrine) was discovered and explored by Alexander Mazarakis and members of the University of Thessalia.
 See Archaeology, Mar 2003, p.
 12.

-The possible meaning of the name or location(s) of Tarshish or Tharshish. a) The town of Taressus near Gibralta in southern Spain (1.Kings 10:22; 2.Chr.
+The possible meaning of the name or location(s) of Tarshish or Tharshish. a) The town of Taressus near Gibralta in southern Spain, if it may be the same as Tartessos (1.Kings 10:22; 2.Chr.
 9:21); b) the name refers to a particular type of a well constructed ship; c) a son of Javan and grandson of Noah (Gen. 10:4l 1.Chr.
 1:7); d) one of the seven princes of Persia (Esther 1:14; e) a descendant of Benjamin (1.Chr.
 7:10).

 The city of Gozan or `Guzana (Tell Halaf)' in Syria, east of Carchemish, is mentioned in 2.Kings 17:6.
 [BA, Sept.
 1988, p.
 172f]

 Ashurnasirpal is said to have first brought the eastern Azuma Valley, the (because of its passes) highly defensible Sulaimania Valley, under his control in 2 campaigns.
 In the west he turned against the Aramean state with its capital of Bit Adni, also known as `Til-Barsip' (modern TellAhmar), south of Carchemish.